To The Members of

 Information Other than the Financial Statements and Auditor's Report Thereon

 Management's Responsibility for the Standalone Financial Statements

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation ofthese Standalone Financial Statements that give a true and fair view of the financialposition financial performance total comprehensive income changes in equity and cashflows of the Company in accordance with the accounting principles generally accepted inIndia including the Ind AS specified under section 133 of the Act.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese Standalone Financial Statements that give a true and fair view of the financialposition financial performance total comprehensive income changes in equity and cashflows of the Company in accordance with the accounting principles generally accepted inIndia including the Ind AS specified under section 133 of the Act.
 This responsibilityalso includes maintenance of adequate accounting records in accordance with the provisionsof the Act for safeguarding of the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate implementationand maintenance of accounting policies; making judgements and estimates that arereasonable and prudent; and design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the accuracy andcompleteness of the accounting records relevant to the preparation and presentation ofthe standalone financial statement that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.
 In preparing the StandaloneFinancial Statements management is responsible for assessing the Company's ability tocontinue as a going concern disclosing as applicable matters related to going concernand using the going concern basis of accounting unless management either intends toliquidate the Company or to cease operations or has no realistic alternative but to doso.

-Those Board of Directors are also responsible for overseeing the Company's financialreporting process.
+The Board of Directors are also responsible for overseeing the Company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Standalone Financial Statements

 Our objectives are to obtain reasonable assurance about whether the StandaloneFinancial Statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
 Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith SAs will always detect a material misstatement when it exists.
 Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these Standalone Financial Statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 - Identify and assess the risks of material misstatement of the standalone financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 - Obtain an understanding of internal control relevant to the audit in order to designaudit procedures that are appropriate in the circumstances.
-Under section 143(3) (i) of the Act we are also responsible for expressing our opinion on whether thecompany has adequate internal financial controls system in place and the operatingeffectiveness of such controls.
+Under section 143(3) (i) ofthe Companies Act 2013 we are also responsible for expressing our opinion on whether thecompany has adequate internal financial controls system in place and the operatingeffectiveness of such controls.

 - Evaluate the appropriateness of accounting policies used and the reasonableness ofaccounting estimates and related disclosures made by management.

 - Conclude on the appropriateness of management's use of the going concern basis ofaccounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe standalone Ind AS financial statements or if such disclosures are inadequate to modify ouropinion.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe standalone financial statements or if such disclosures are inadequate to modify ouropinion.
 Our conclusions are based on the audit evidence obtained up to the date of ourauditor's report.
 However future events or conditions may cause the Company to cease tocontinue as a going concern.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.